 You will probably have to pay for a return trip for the muleteer and mule rental, not just the one-way trip.

 Suppose you already have your camping equipment and don’t mind figuring out lodging and transportation.
-In that case, you can also find a tour from Cachora that will include a guide, a muleteer, a mule, the necessary camping equipment, and food.
+In that case, you can also find a tour from Cachora that includes a guide, a muleteer, a mule, necessary camping equipment, and food.
 The advantages of this option are similar to the previous ones: all the security on the route, transportation, and logistics are taken care of, and you will have someone who knows the region!

 However, all experts agree on one thing: Choquequirao was probably one of the control points at the entrance to Vilcabamba, one of the most important valleys of the perimeter.
 It most likely served as an administrative center with political, social, and economic functions.